 Jobs for Ex-Teachers – Careers to Make Use of Your Education Knowledge

 A career in teaching can be great if it suits your skills and personality, but there are many great jobs for ex-teachers if you do decide to leave the classroom.
 Not everyone finds that school teaching works out for them as a long-term option.
-There is Department for Education data showing that a year after gaining NQT (Newly Qualified Teacher) status, nearly 4 in 10 have left the profession.
+This 2019 study of 1,200 teachers by UCL (University College London) found that 40 to 50% have left or are considering leaving teaching within 10 years of staring their training.

 Add to these the number of experienced teachers that are leaving the classroom each year, and you have tens of thousands of talented, high-potential workers with a wealth of education knowledge entering the jobs market.
 What are some of the ideal alternative jobs for ex-teachers that could make good use of their skills, knowledge and experience?